samipfjo/OpenSmartBattery/README.md

 You'll need to download [these files from cryptosuite2](https://github.com/daknuett/cryptosuite2/tree/master/sha) and put them in `lib/SHA/` in order to use the existing SHA-1 authentication implementation. `cryptosuite2` is needed because most modern batteries use SHA-1 hashing to validate their authenticity.
 Older batteries simply transmit the unlock code instead of doing a signing proceedure.

 ### Development tips
-I recommend developing on a more forgiving Android device like a Uno or Mega before flashing to your ATtiny84, as it makes it far easier to debug your code.
+I recommend developing on a more forgiving Arduino device like a Uno or Mega before flashing to your ATtiny84, as it makes it far easier to debug your code.